J. Cafesin’s

 The Commons is huge, and packed.
 Students fill plates with campus-grown veggies, pile trays with hot soups and sandwiches, or wait for made-to-order pastas and burgers.
 Smells like privilege in here.
 My stomach growls.

 Never been to the Commons.
 Way beyond my price range.
-I scan the crowds but don’t see Vijay at the long tables by the windows, or the round ones filling the center of the massive room.
-Sunlight pours through steel french windows washing out the floating holopages streaming CNET, BBCNN, and CardinalRT.
+I scan the crowds but don’t see Vijay at the long tables perpendicular to the windows, or the round ones filling the center of the massive room.
+Sunlight pours through steel french windows washing out the floating holopages streaming CNET, BBCNN, and the campus station, CardinalLIVE.

 My iBand buzzes.
 Vijay’s face is on my screen.
 “We scored a table outside.”